What Is Padel Tennis and Why is Padel So Popular

 Global Growth and Appeal

-From Spain to Sweden, and Argentina to the UK, padel is exploding in popularity.
-There are now over 25 million players worldwide, and the number of padel courts is expanding rapidly.
-Fun fact—it’s so popular in Spain that it’s second only to football in terms of participation!
+From Spain along the Costa Del Sol to Sweden, and Argentina to the UK, it is exploding in popularity.
+There are now over 25 million players worldwide, and the number of courts is expanding rapidly.
+Fun fact, it’s so popular in Spain that it’s second only to football in terms of participation!
+Padel New Zealand is also popular, why has it taken so long to get to the UK?

 If you’re curious to try, here’s how to get going with padel.